-So it made me think…why do we rarely require our CRAs to be certified?
+So it made me think…regardless of ACRP vs SOCRA, why do we rarely require our CRAs to be certified?
 Our firm supports several dozen sponsors and very rarely do these Hiring Managers require industry certifications such as the Association of Clinical Research Professionals’ Certified Clinical Research Associate (CCRA) or the Society of Clinical Research Associates’ Certified Clinical Research Professionals (CCRP).

 Here are 5 reasons I believe you should consider hiring CRAs who hold industry certification:

-Just as it seemed to be a “no brainer” when it came to hiring a certified electrician to protect my family’s safety, in an industry where patient safety is paramount, I strongly encourage Hiring Managers to consider hiring more certified professionals as ensuring patient safety, quality of data and regulatory compliance are the core principles of ethical, responsible clinical research.
+Just as it seemed to be a “no brainer” when it came to hiring a certified electrician to protect my family’s safety, in an industry where patient safety is paramount, I strongly encourage Hiring Managers to consider hiring more certified professionals.
+After all, ensuring patient safety, quality of data and regulatory compliance are the core principles of ethical, responsible clinical research.